HYDROGEN IS NOT CLEAN

 It is more efficient to directly create power with solar and wind than to convert that energy to hydrogen to use as an energy source.
 Green hydrogen should be limited to the rare situations in which renewable energy cannot be used directly or stored effectively.
 Moreover, green hydrogen production requires an enormous amount of fresh water and is not feasible for production in New Mexico.

-The bill intentionally avoids counting upstream methane emissions for natural gas sourced from a utility by limiting 'life cycle analysis' to emissions produced "at the site of production" for gas from a utility.
+So called "clean" hydrogen standards can avoid counting upstream methane emissions for natural gas sourced from a utility by limiting 'life cycle analysis' to emissions produced "at the site of production" for gas from a utility, or minimizing gas leak potential.

 "Blue" hydrogen relies on carbon CAPTURE AND sequestration, an unproven technology